compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## What are companies doing to promote security and best practices?

-Hacktober is really cool- basically a company hacks it's employees, then when they fall for it, redirects them to an internal site with educational resources.
+"Hacktober" is really cool- basically a company hacks it's employees, then when they fall for it, redirects them to an internal site with educational resources.
 This is much more effective than making everyone sit through a training course.
+(It is an addition to the training, not a replacement!)
 Stuff like leaving flash drives in the parking lot- you plug it into your computer to see what it is and how to get it back to the owner, and then the software on it compromises the machine that it is plugged into.

 [Facebook hacktober](https://www.facebook.com/notes/facebook-engineering/happy-hacktober/10151170449088920/) [Mashable article](http://mashable.com/2012/11/29/facebook-hacktober/) [NS/Sophos article](https://nakedsecurity.sophos.com/2012/11/30/facebook-hacks-its-workers-into-hacktober-smithereens/)

+Of course companies have "security training" courses, internal security teams, lunch-and-learns, etc. The short answer to "what do companies do" in my opinion is: mostly not enough to not get hacked, but they don't know that until too late.

 ## What is PCI compliance, and how is it different from HIPAA?